Today is Flag Day, which commemorates the adoption of the flag of the United States by the Second Continental Congress in 1777.

 Won’t you join me in praying for our country?

 Here’s my prayer.
-If you’d like to make it yours, as well, just scroll to the bottom of the post for a free printable copy of this guide:
+If you’d like to make it yours, as well, click on the following image for a free printable copy of this guide.
+To read the supporting Scriptures, click on the linked verses in the post below.

 Praying for Our Country